-- Carefully rinse the material from your dog’s face and use a towel to dry them off.
+- Carefully rinse the shampoo from your dog’s face and use a towel to dry them off.

-Note that if your dog appears distressed at any point during their spa treatment, it’s better to cut the experience short to avoid panicking on their part.
-It is meant to be relaxing, after all.
+Note that if your dog appears distressed at any point during the process, it’s better to cut the experience short to avoid panicking on their part.
+It’s meant to be a relaxing time, after all.

 View this post on Instagram

 Female hoomans are the worst.
 Why do they give us baff 🤬😡😫😩😢😭 for the record mommy is using Blueberry facial.
 You can find it on amazon.
 It’s a dog shampoo that brightens white dog hair. #bathtime #blueberryfacial #bluedog #bradnchan #lajolla #maltese #model #malteseofinstagram #maltesepuppy #dogs_of_instagram #dogsofinstagram #dogoftheday #barkbox #barkpost #huffpostgram #puppy #instapets #instadogs #insta_dogs #petsofinstagram #petstagram #poshpamperedpets #ilovemydog #dogstagram #picoftheday #weeklyfluff #dog #dogdaysofinstagram #malteselovers #maltese101